On conformally recurrent manifolds of dimension greater than 4: Introduction

 \section{Introduction}

-Manifolds with a recurrent curvature tensor and generalisations are the subject of a vast literature.
+Riemannian or pseudo-Riemannian manifolds with a recurrent curvature tensor and generalisations are the subject of a vast literature.
 The recurrent Riemann tensor was first studied in dimension $n=3$ by Ruse in 1949 \cite{Ruse2} and then by Walker \cite{Walker} (see also Chaki \cite{Chaki2}, Kaigorodov \cite{Kaigorodov}, Khan \cite{Khan}).
-Its relationship with plane waves in general relativity was discussed by Sciama \cite{Sciama}.
-Soon after Patterson \cite{Patterson2} introduced Ricci-recurrent spaces.\\ Riemannian manifolds with recurrent Weyl curvature tensor (conformally recurrent manifolds) were first studied by Adati and Miyazawa \cite{Adati}, and generalised to pseudo-Riemannian manifolds by Roter \cite{Roter1,Roter2,Roter3} and later by Suh and Kwon \cite{SuhKwon}.
+Its relationship with plane waves in general relativity was investigated by Sciama \cite{Sciama}.
+Soon after Patterson \cite{Patterson2} introduced Ricci-recurrent spaces.\\ Riemannian manifolds with recurrent Weyl curvature tensor (conformally recurrent manifolds) were introduced by Adati and Miyazawa \cite{Adati}, and generalised to pseudo-Riemannian manifolds by Derdzi\'nski \cite{Derdzinski}, Roter \cite{Roter00,Roter1,Roter2,Roter3} and others, for instance by Suh and Kwon \cite{SuhKwon}.
 Mc Lenaghan and Leroy \cite{LenaghLer} and Mc Lenaghan and Thompson \cite{LenaghThomps} considered Lorentzian manifolds (space-times) with complex recurrent Weyl tensor.
 They showed that such spaces belong to Petrov types D or N, and obtained the expression of the metric in the case of real recurrence vector.
-Conformally recurrent space-times were also studied by Hall \cite{Hall74,Hall77}. \begin{definition} A $n$-dimensional pseudo-Riemannian manifold is conformally recurrent, (CR)$_n$, if the conformal curvature (Weyl) tensor\footnote{The components of the Weyl tensor are \cite{Postnikov}:
+Conformally recurrent space-times were also studied by Hall \cite{Hall74,Hall77}. \begin{definition} A pseudo-Riemannian manifold $(\mathcal M,g)$ of dimension $n\ge 4$ is said to be conformally recurrent if its Weyl conformal curvature tensor\footnote{The components of the Weyl tensor are \cite{Postnikov}:

 where $R_{kl} =-R_{mkl}{}^m$ is the Ricci tensor and $R=g^{ij}R_{ij}$ is the curvature scalar.} satisfies the condition: